From Debate Stage, Trump Declines To Denounce White Supremacy

 During an exchange on the debate stage, moderator Chris Wallace repeatedly asked Trump if he would condemn white supremacists.
 Trump initially sidestepped that question, claiming that he mostly sees violence "from the left wing."

-Trump eventually responded to Wallace's question by referring to a white supremacist group, saying, "Proud Boys, stand back, stand by.
+Trump eventually responded to Wallace's question by referring to a white supremacist group, saying, "Proud Boys, stand back and stand by.
 But I'll tell you what: Somebody's got to do something about antifa and the left."

 Here is the exchange: